applicationdesignframework/applicationdesignframework.github.io/README.md

 * An **initiative** that those with the money see as a single budget

 Architecture <sup>[2][3]</sup>:
 * An **architecture** describes how components work together.
 How components communicate and interact is often the focus of architecture diagrams.
-Architecture characteristics, often referred to as “the -ilities,” are orthogonal to the domain functionality.

 Component <sup>[4]</sup>:
 * Software **components** are things that are independently replaceable and upgradeable.